-Alt-right Brietbart News writer Milo Yiannopoulos had to leave before his scheduled talk at UC Berkeley on Feb.
+Alt-right writer Milo Yiannopoulos had to leave before his scheduled talk at UC Berkeley on Feb.
 1 after a violent protest broke out against him.
-Here’s everything you need to know about Yiannopoulos an out-spoken, ring-wing commentator who’s followers have threatened women with murder and rape.
+Now he’s taking heat after calling for the ‘gunning down’ of journalists a day before a massacre at a Maryland newspaper left five dead.

 Milo Yiannopoulos, 32, had to be evacuated from UC Berkeley campus on Feb.
 1 after a violent protest erupted in response to his scheduled talk at the school.
 “My team and I are safe.
 But the event has been cancelled.
 I’ll let you know more when the facts become clear.
 One thing we do know for sure: the Left is absolutely terrified of free speech and will do literally anything to shut it down,” the Breitbart News editor and President Trump, 70, supporter posted on his Facebook afterwards.
 Yiannopoulos has been in the news before linked to the harassment of feminist figures.
 So what has got people so up in arms about Yinnopoulos?
 Here’s the five things you need to know!